House | 7 bedrooms | sleeps 12

 The study is furnished with table and chairs and desk, a further sitting room with stairs to the first floor and an open fireplace.

-A TV room with book cases, widescreen TV, etc. Large Conservatory with doors on the three elevations to the garden and with table and chairs for 20 +.
+A TV room with book cases, widescreen TV, etc. Large Conservatory with doors on the three elevations to the garden, with substantial table and seating.

 Further on the ground floor is the large well fitted kitchen with plenty of appliances including two dishwashers, fridges, freezers, etc.

-Off the kitchen is a Dining Room with doors to the terrace for Al-fresco eating.
+Off the kitchen is the dining area with doors to the terrace for Al-fresco eating.

 There is a utility area with washing machines etc. and a downstairs cloakroom with WC, growing in the rear garden are a number of fresh herbs and vegetables guests are welcome to use!